 AHEAD is the premiere professional association committed to full participation of persons with disabilities in postsecondary education.

 The purpose of this Knowledge & Practice Community (K&P) is to bring awareness of the unique skills and knowledge required to work effectively with veterans with disabilities in higher education.

 National Academic Advising Association (NACADA)

 NACADA is an association of professional advisors, counselors, faculty, administrators and students working to enhance the educational development of students.

-- Advising Veterans, Military Students and Family Members Interest Group
+- Advising Community on Veterans, Military Students and Family Members

 National Association of Student Personnel Administrators (NASPA)

 NASPA is the leading association for the advancement, health and sustainability of the student affairs profession.
-Its work provides high-quality professional development, advocacy and research for 13,000 members in all 50 states, 25 countries and eight U.S. territories.
+Its work provides high-quality professional development, advocacy and research for 15,000 members in 1,200 institutions across the globe.

 - Veterans Knowledge Community